AdobeDocs/certification.en/help/certifications/at/at-m-architect.md

 You should have:

-* At least three years of digital marketing optimization experience including implementing Adobe Target activities
+* At least three years of digital marketing optimization experience including implementing [!DNL Adobe Target] activities
-* At least two years' experience (or five engagements) implementing, deploying, and troubleshooting Adobe Target
+* At least two years' experience (or five engagements) implementing, deploying, and troubleshooting [!DNL Adobe Target]
 * Experience integrating Target with the Adobe Experience Cloud
 * Fundamental understanding of JavaScript, HTML, CSS, and front-end web development
-* Familiarity with/awareness of Adobe Target APIs/SDKs, server-side integration, reporting, and administration
+* Familiarity with/awareness of [!DNL Adobe Target] APIs/SDKs, server-side integration, reporting, and administration
-* Knowledge of implementing Adobe Target with Single Page Application (SPA) frameworks, mobile and email, and recommendations
+* Knowledge of implementing [!DNL Adobe Target] with Single Page Application (SPA) frameworks, mobile and email, and recommendations

 Additionally, you should be familiar with the following technologies and environments: